Cyphexl/placename-insights/docs/timeline.md

 2. Machine Learning.
    - a.
 Clustering.
 Candidate models: K-Means, DBScan, SpectralClustering.
    - b.
 Classification Model Training.
 Model: Recurrent Neural Network.
    - c.
 Regression Model Training.
+Which model to use is still under research, but likely to be Recurrent Neural Network as well.
+We're still dealing with potential issues brought by the non-Cartesian output values (global coordinates).

    ---> Give more details on the Machine Learning model.
 You can choose 2-3 models for clustering, regression and classification at the beginning and then compare them.